 Here are a couple of unique examples.

 Shopify’s Polaris Design System has a component library that enables not only their internal teams, but also third party developers who are creating new applications for the platform,:

 (Design systems for other large platforms will also include components and documentations for developers.
 Salesforce’s design system is another example.)

 In a nod to minimalism, Zendesk’s Garden design system only has four navigation options: Home, Assets, CSS Components, and React Components.

 The method we described for building a design system is one we’ve utilized for many clients in the past, and it’s helped them make leaps in bounds in both design efficiency and consistency across their products.

-Whether you want build something more creative or just want to create a system that helps the visual design of your product stay consistent, a design system your best option.
+Whether you want build something more creative or just want a mechanism that helps keep the user experience of your products consistent, a design system is your best option.